Brew Guides 07.01.21

 Stove Top Brew Guide

 Firstly we would like to point out that a stove top / Moka Pot is not a method used to make an espresso, only espresso machines can do that!
 Instead, we use moka pots to make a strong, deep and balanced coffee.

-So, as set out in our guide to make the perfect cafetiere, what equipment will we need before we get started?
+So, what equipment will we need before we get started?
 The list below will be everything you require:

 - Moka Pot / Stove Top

 - Freshly ground coffee (to the specifications given hereafter)

 Now let's get started on making the perfect Moka Pot:

 1 - Never use cold water in the bottom section of your stove top, use freshly boiled water instead.
 Why?
 Using boiled water helps speed the process along somewhat and it means the stove top doesn't spend as much time exposed to heat.
 Exposing your moka pot to heat for any length of time will damage the coffee.